near-ndc/voting-v1/elections/README.md

 ## Requirements

 - Only I Am Human verified accounts can vote.
 - Each account can vote at most one time.
-Vote
+Votes are not revocable, and can't be changed.
 - Only an authority (set during contract initialization) can create proposals.
 Each proposal specifies:

   - `typ`: must be HouseType variant